xdpirate/gamehorizon/README.md

 ## Usability

 It works as intended.
 It doesn't look too hot on phones, owing to the horizontal table layout of the games.
 It looks nice on a tablet-style display, though, or the inner screen of foldables.
-The platform list need to be expanded for use by others than myself, as I've only added the ones I currently play on.

 ## Security